DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 Even though our expertise lies within inground fiberglass swimming pools, we’ll be the first to tell you that concrete offers some things that other pool types can’t.
 These things include unlimited shapes, widths, and depths, and all tile or pebble surfaces.

 Because concrete pools don’t come cheap, you may find yourself pondering the challenge of a DIY concrete pool.
-So, what does this require, is it really that hard to do, and how much will it cost?
+So, what is required when building a concrete pool, is it really that hard to do, and how much will it cost?
 We answer all of these questions and more in the following sections.

 DIY Concrete Pool Materials